Consensys/zsl-q/README.md

     tracker.list(ztoken_acme, 1111)
     tracker.list(ztoken_acme, 500)

-On node 2, accept the bid of 300 USD for 100 ACME.
+On Bob's node, accept the bid of 300 USD for 100 ACME.

     zdemo.accept_bid(tracker, zprivatecontract)

 The trade has now been agreed, so it's time for both nodes to settle the trade.

-On node1, select a note to spend by using its identifier (uuid).
+On Alice's node, select a note to spend by using its identifier (uuid).

     tracker.list(ztoken_usd)
     uuid = ...

-On node 1, submit the 300 USD payment to node 2.
+On Alice's node, submit the 300 USD payment to Bob's node.

     zdemo.submit_payment(tracker, ztoken_usd, zprivatecontract, uuid)
     tracker.spent
     tracker.list(ztoken_usd)

-on node2, settle the trade by sending 100 ACME to node 1.
+on Bob's node, settle the trade by sending 100 ACME to Alice's node.

     tracker.list(ztoken_acme)
     uuid = ...